Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Decorations and Ornaments

-Fill the place with objects and activities that attract protection, money, luck, love, good health, etc. A tangible blessing extends to the family and the dwelling or the company and the business of the one who is positive and optimistic.
-Let's be practical when you decorate your house, office, or shop; remember what the eye sees; the mind and heart will follow.
+Fill the place with objects and activities that attract protection, money, luck, love, good health, etc. A tangible blessing extends to the positive and optimistic person's family, dwelling, company, and business.
+Let's be practical when you decorate your house, office, or shop; remember what the eye sees, the mind and heart will follow.
 Consider tastefully including paintings, sculptures, books, and symbols that catch the eye and direct the mind toward sacredness, protection, and happiness.

 1. Sacred designs, amulets, and talismans - you can hang some sacred protective designs and good luck talismans around the house, shop, or offices, such as arrows, horseshoes, the Huichol Indians "tsikuri," mercury dimes, or any good luck coins, Hamsa, Nazar (evil eye charm), traditional African masks, or amulets such as corals, pieces of devil's shoestring root, animal horn or garlic cloves in a decorative manner.
 Protective designs can also be a simple drawing on an illustration board, a charm with sigils or seals, or any craft.
 The idea behind a specific design or symbol that demonstrates protection and blessings is to give you and other inhabitants a structure on which to base your belief so that you can be confident and kept focused that you are indeed illuminated, guided, ruled, and guarded.
 Additionally, amulets and talismans have consciousness and life forces or spirits; thus, they can create positive vibrations that affect your thoughts and emotions.
 These spirits are what give power to these objects.
 Like the Catholics hang crosses on their doors, you can try to ensure that every symbol you put is perfectly balanced by considering all necessary ritual procedures.

-Buddha representations with specific poses and hand gestures have significance related to an important event in Buddha's life - or past lives.
+Buddha representations with specific poses and hand gestures are significant in an important event in Buddha's or past lives.
 The statue on the left prevents family members from fighting, while the figure on the right represents focused concentration, serenity, and calmness.

 2. Setting up an altar - it's also advisable to make an altar or shrine – a small table is ideal at home or even in shops or offices.
 Place on it a cloth, candles, whatever spiritual symbols move you (a cross or crucifix if you are a Christian), a statute of the spirit, saint, etc. you are drawn to or working with, a glass of water, flowers that represent protection and happiness, votive offerings for the spirits, etc. Of course, ensure you have blessed the articles with smoking sage, cleansing herbs, incense, and/or sprinkling holy water or Florida Water.
 You can also create two or more altars, depending on their purpose.
 For instance, our home has altars for prosperity, love drawing, and ancestral work.